The Nordic Ecolabel – the key that opens the door to the Nordic market

 What kind of costs does the ecolabel entail?

 Companies seeking an ecolabel licence must pay an application fee, which covers the cost of processing the application and visits to the applicant to check whether they meet the criteria.
-The applicant must also cover any travel costs involved in visiting premises outside of the Nordic countries.
+Costs of the verification visits (EUR 1500 Europe, possible additional days EUR 1000/day).

 If the licence is granted, the company must then pay an annual fee for use of the Swan label on products.
 The fee is different for different goods and services.